projectatomic/ansible-role-osbs-master/README.md

       - bar@EXAMPLE.COM
     osbs_admin_groups: []

 Limit on the number of running pods.
+Undefine or set to -1 to remove limit.

     osbs_master_max_pods: 3